How I've adjusted to life with leukaemia

 Before the coronavirus pandemic, one thing that helped was setting myself physical challenges to raise awareness of blood cancer, and awareness and funds for the charity.
 I started with a 10k run, and I went on to complete 50- and 100-mile bike rides and a triathalon.
 I also cycled from London to Paris twice, from Amsterdam to Yorkshire and coast-to-coast across the UK.
 Each of these challenges helped me maintain my physical fitness and provided a great mental distraction.

 But it's not all been that dramatic!
 I find that even gentle exercise at home can help my physical and mental health.

 Knowing that this condition will always be with me does put a strain on my mental health.
 The daily physical battle with the side effects of my therapy takes a toll, and I long for a day where I can feel ‘normal’ again.

 Being involved with Blood Cancer UK as an ambassador has helped lift my depression – new friends and new experiences come thick and fast but, importantly, I have purpose and a sense of control.

 I regularly speak about my experiences.
-It could be MPs one day and schools the next.
 It’s something I look forward to and something I take seriously.
-I never saw myself as a confident person, but speaking in public about this comes easily to me now.
+I never saw myself as a confident person, but speaking about this comes easily to me now.
 Probably because I don’t have to make it up – it’s just an account of my life.
 I’m quite a confident person now.